Malayanil/Inventory-Invoice-Software/README.md

   <hr>

 <h3>1.
 Introduction</h3>
 <p>This is an Inventory Management System tied up with a Invoice Generation System for a store.
 It can be used for a small convenient store after certain modifications to the GUI.
-It is a <b>SINGLE USER, HOST ONLY<b> software, not intended for customer use.
+It is a <b>SINGLE USER, HOST ONLY</b> software, not intended for customer use.
 It has been compiled into a Windows Executable file.
 The development details are stated below and sample snapshots are on display too.</p>
 <hr>
 <hr>
 <h3>2.
 Developed with: </h3>